 Storytelling element #4 and #5: Outlining the obstacles AND Demonstrating strength of character

 It was tempting to wish the lump would just go away, and for a few days that was my strategy.
 I didn’t even tell my wife.
 But soon I recognized that knowledge is power, and made an appointment with my doctor.
 Within a week I had a diagnosis: cancer.

 This keeps the reader interested because it brings in two new elements: an obstacle (cancer) and character (your personality traits).

 By this point in the story, your readers will know that you are the main character – you’re the consultant, father, etc. But the text above shows your reader what kind of character you are: one who is human (tempted to wish something bad away) but also one who takes action in adverse circumstances (going to the doctor).

 Character isn’t only about positive traits though.
 Many essay questions ask you to discuss a time you failed or made a mistake.
 For those, you need to highlight negative traits upfront (e.g., Luke Skywalker’s lack of faith in himself and the Force), but in the context of how you gained insights and ultimately more positive attributes from dealing with their consequences.

 Do you need help writing your attention-grabbing story?
-Check out our 1-on-1 services for more information on how we can help you use story elements to write effective essays.
+Check out our 1-on-1 Admissions Services for more information on how we can help you use story elements to write effective essays.